 1- Eating Schedule Adjustments:

-While regulating mealtimes to regulate bowel movements is recommended for all IBS sufferers, those with IBS-D (IBS with diarrhea) should opt for multiple small-portioned meals a day instead of the regular 3 meals to help harden the stool.
+Regulating meal times is one of the most basic irritable bowel syndrome treatment and is recommended for everyone who has the illness, those with IBS-D (IBS with diarrhea) should opt for multiple small-portioned meals a day instead of the regular 3 meals to help harden the stool.

 2- Dietary Changes:

 In addition to consuming more high-fibre foods, like dried fruits, whole-wheat bread and high-fibre cereal to help relieve constipation (IBS-C) by easing the food’s passage through the intestine, IBS patients can benefit from the following dietary changes:

 - Avoid High-Gas Foods like alcoholic and caffeinated beverages, raw fruit, cabbage, cauliflower, broccoli and certain other vegetables in case of frequent gas or bloating.

 - Eliminating Dietary Gluten such as wheat, rye, and barley may reduce diarrhea in some individuals.

 - A Low-FODMAP (Fermentable Oligo-, Di- and Monosaccharides, and Polyols) Diet can help reduce bloating by minimising the consumption of certain FODMAP-containing foods (garlic, onions, beans, wheat, dairy products, etc.) which release gases by fermenting rapidly in the gut.

 Since people have different reactions to different foods, keeping a record of what you eat is the best way to figure out what may be causing this reaction in your body.
 This will make dietary changes much easier as you’ll know exactly what to cut out or add.
 You will also be able to save yourself a lot of time and trouble with just a few pages of notes.